Eric Maddox

 Eric Maddox is an American public speaker, author and former special operations soldier.
 He was attached to a Task Force Special Operations team in Tikrit that was part of the Joint Special Operations Command responsible for tracking down the most wanted men in Iraq.
 During his six month tour with this Task Force team, Eric conducted over 300 interrogations and collected intelligence which directly led to the capture of Saddam Hussein.

 Early life

 Eric Maddox graduated from Sapulpa High School in 1990 and later from the University of Oklahoma where he made an appointment with an on campus recruiter and enlisted in the United States Army.

 Military career

 Maddox enlisted as an infantry paratrooper for the 82nd Airborne Division.
 He became a jumpmaster and entered Ranger School.
 After spending three years as a paratrooper with a Ranger tab, Maddox reenlisted as an interrogator and Chinese Mandarin linguist.

 Career

-Eric Maddox is a conference and inspirational speaker teaching the story of his interrogation methods and how every perceived failure leads forward.
+Eric Maddox is a conference and motivational speaker teaching his interrogation methods and how perceived failure leads forward.

 Maddox speaks about his experiences and his unique methodology.

 Maddox created a unique methodology and technique for interrogation, which directly led to the capture of Saddam Hussein.
 Maddox teaches this unique methodology called 'Empathy Based Listening'.